I made a key discovery to win a Nobel but it was my boss who took the prize – 2024-04-29 19:39:39

 Fifteen years later, the study on the role of tolls in the immune response had opened the doors for other scientists to begin studying this mechanism in mammals.

-Lemaitre had left Hoffman’s laboratory to found his own and there was still uncertainty in the scientific community about who would take credit for the discovery of the role of tolls in the immune system.
+Lemaitre had left Hoffman’s laboratory to found his own and there was still uncertainty in the scientific community regarding who would take credit for the discovery of the role of tolls in the immune system.

 It was when the Nobel Prize announced that the winner of the Medicine prize was Jules Hoffman.

 “You have to understand that these Nobel Prize winners have a political side.
-By giving a Nobel to work on the fruit fly, they were validating the work in the field I worked in, so I was relieved when I heard about the award.”
+By giving a Nobel to work on the fruit fly, they were validating the work in the field I worked in, so I was relieved when I heard regarding the award.”

 “But at the same time I was frustrated, hurt.”